Skip to main content

 • MGE's share of the project is expected to generate enough electricity to power about 7,500 homes.

 MGE, in partnership with We Energies and Wisconsin Public Service (both subsidiaries of WEC Energy Group), received approval to purchase energy from the 300-MW solar array to be located in the towns of Christiana and Deerfield in Dane County.
-MGE will own 30 MW.
+MGE will own 30 MW of solar capacity and 16.5 MW of battery storage.

 • Up to 730,000 solar panels covering about 4,600 acres.